shieldgenerator7/DnD-Stories/RiftwardTavern/Plan/RulesRulings.md

 A long rest is at least 8 hours long total, with no more than 1 hour of interruption total.

 When you finish a long rest you can spend any number of hit dice.
 You heal for their total maximum value plus your Constitution modifier.
 Then you regain 1 hit die.
 You lose 4 points of exhaustion.
 Then, if you have no points of exhaustion, you regain 1 hit die.
 You may then spend any number of sated points to heal for the same amount.
-If your sated points were equal to or greater than you Constitution when you started the long rest, you regain 1 additional hit die and lose an additional 4 points of exhaustion.
+If you were full when you started the long rest, you regain 1 additional hit die and lose an additional 4 points of exhaustion.

 # Eating & Drinking

 As an action, you can eat food or drink water to gain 1 sated point.

+Sated points give you bonuses to saving throws and ability checks, can be spent to heal during rests, and help regain hit dice and recover from exhaustion after a long rest.

+You are considered full if your sated points plus your Constitution modifier is equal to or greater than your Constitution.